godaddy/gasket/docs/upgrade-to-6.md

 ### Simplified locale paths

-We now have a much simpler approach for specifying paths to load locale files from.
+We now have a much simpler approach for specifying the paths to load locale files from.
 These were previously referred to as "identifiers" in the old documentation.
-Now, we call them the localesPath, and they are just a string.
+Now, we call them the "localesPath", and they are just a string.

 ```diff
 - <LocaleRequired identifier={{ namespace: 'namespace' }}>